 While EXTENDED, you must meet Probation Requirements.
 If you do not meet these requirements your status will become INELIGIBLE and you will no longer be eligible to receive aid at Cabrillo.

-You were EXTENDED and have exceeded the extension period you were given to complete your program OR you did not meet the minimum standards of your extension.
-You are not currently eligible for Financial Aid at Cabrillo College unless you can provide proof that you had an extenuating circumstance that kept you from being able to meet the conditions of your extension.
+Your status is INELIGIBLE because you have exceeded the extension period OR you did not meet the PROBATION REQUIREMENTS.
+You are not eligible for aid at Cabrillo College unless you can prove you had an extenuating circumstance that kept you from being able to meet the conditions of your extension.
+If you became INELIGIBLE due to exceeding the number of units on your educational plan and are now pursuing a new program at Cabrillo, reach out to your Financial Aid Advisor for possible re-extension."

 Financial Aid SAP Appeal Process